-Are Asian SMEs Prepared for Growing Cyber Threat?Executive Director of the Asia Pacific Risk Center and Partner in Oliver Wyman's Finance and Risk practice Senior Research Analyst at Marsh & McLennan Companies' Asia-Pacific Risk Center
+Are Asian SMEs Prepared for Growing Cyber Threat?Executive Director at Marsh & McLennan Insights and Partner at Oliver Wyman Senior Research Analyst at Marsh & McLennan Companies' Asia-Pacific Risk Center

 A recent cybersecurity investigation conducted by Singapore-based Interpol Global Complex for Innovation revealed significant cyber threats across the Association of Southeast Asian Nations (ASEAN)—approximately 9,000 servers across the region were laden with malware, which compromised several websites and government portals.

 A more significant cyber event took place in February, when the Singapore Ministry of Defence reported a security breach resulting in the theft of the staff’s personal data.